segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 ### Audit logs

-Linked Events uses the existing Audit Trail UI in the Settings page.
-Navigate to () to view more.
+Linked Events uses the existing Audit Trail in your Segment workspace.
+To view your Audit Trail, navigate to **Settings > Admin > Audit Trail**.

 ### Sync schedule config